kgseah/scanToDo/README.md

 This script is to help developer to scan for "TODO" in node.js or golang (.go) file The script will list the file path base on user input and check if there is TODO word in code

-# Prequsitic
+# Prerequisite
-This require java to be install in the machine
+This require java 8 to be install in the machine

 For WINDOWS 10
 https://www.java.com/en/download/faq/win10_faq.xml